DavidHGillen/Satisfactory_IconCapture/README.md

 ## Batch Settings:
 Batch mode is for more advanced usage, if you have a lot of things to capture it'll save time.

-1. To use batch mode, start by making sure your scene is empty of anything you don't want showing in all your icons.
+1. To use batch mode, start by making sure your level is empty of anything you don't want showing in all your icons.
 2. Then go ahead and set `Capture Mode` to `Class Batch`, you will see some of the UI change slightly to add new features.
 3. Most of these new features are covered in the Output Settings and handle generating the file/folder names relative to the entry.
-4. You may wish to temporarily add something from the batch to the scene to find your initial framing.
+4. You may wish to temporarily add something from the batch to the level to find your initial framing.
 5. Now fill the `Build List` and `Desc List` with your desired entries and optionally their camera settings.
 6. Click Run Capture.